darela2/darela2/README.md

 # 👋 Hi, I’m Darela2

-🌐 A passionate web developer focused on creating intuitive and dynamic websites.
-I specialize in front-end and back-end technologies, with a keen interest in building full-stack applications.
+🌐 A newbie web developer focused on creating intuitive and dynamic websites.
+I want to specialize in front-end and back-end technologies, with a keen interest in building full-stack applications.

 ## 👀 About Me
 - 🧠 I’m interested in: